devmount/SemanticWeb/notes.md

 ## Problem

+- British Broadcasting Corporation (BBC) = British public service broadcaster in London
 - Large amounts of online content: text, audio, video
 - Historically separated into domain specific microsites (food, gardening, sport, etc) _[screenshot]_
 - Not possible to...
     - Find everything, BBC has published to a given subject
-    - navigate between BBC domains following a semantic thread
+    - navigate between BBC domains following a semantic thread (e.g a page about a musician !=> a page with all the programmes that have played that artist)

 ## Objectives